 Roadside Station Springs Hiyoshi’s Opening Hours and Admission Fees to Its Facilities

-- The onsen and swimming pools are open from 10 am to 9:30 pm with the last admission at 9 pm
+• The onsen and swimming pools are open from 10 am to 9:30 pm.

-- The restaurants in the roadside station open from 11 am to 6 pm on weekdays and close later at 7 pm on weekends and public holidays
+• The restaurants in the roadside station open from 10 am to 6 pm on weekdays and close later at 8 pm on weekends and public holidays.

-- If Wednesday is a public holiday, it will close on the next business day
+• If Wednesday is a public holiday, it will close the next business day.

-- Hot spring and swimming pool admission fees are
+• Hot spring and swimming pool admission fee is

-- A bedrock bath costs 550 yen for adults.
-Entry is not permitted for children due to safety concerns
+• A bedrock bath costs 600 yen for high school students and older.
+Entry is not permitted for children due to safety concerns.

 Click HERE to get back to a list of attractions in Nantan City.